Skip to content

 NOTES:

-1. We are re-evaluating our pricing scales to more closely correspond to the effort involved in obtaining the mineral concentrates.
-The below pricing is approximate, as of July 2023.
+1. We have adjusted our pricing scales to more closely correspond to the effort involved in obtaining the mineral concentrates.
+The below pricing is approximate, as of 2024.

 2. Aliquots greater than 0.25 grams (250 mg) of apatite or 0.1 grams (100 mg) of zircon will be provided only in exceptional circumstances.

-3. The prices listed do not include shipping or customs fees & taxes.
-Estimated FedEx to China and Europe ~$85-130+ additional charge.
+3. The prices listed do not include shipping or customs fees & taxes (VAT, etc.).
+Estimated DHL or FedEx shipping cost to China and Europe: ~$85-150+ (additional charge to client).
 Customs fees, etc. can range from $0 to hundreds of dollars (out of GSS control).
 Client is responsible for paying all shipping, customs fees, and taxes.

 Academic Labs